NilanEkanayake/LaserScanningMicroscope/README.md

-PCB and schematic for an STM32G473-based Laser Scanning Microscope v0.1
+PCB and schematic for an STM32G473-based Laser Scanning Microscope v0.1 Uses two Optical Pickup units (HOP-150x), one to hold the sample, the other to scan the sample with a laser.
+Each pickup covers one horizontal axis, while both use the Z axis to focus (bottom pickup for coarse focus, top one for fine focus)

 I designed it to be printed and partially assembled by JLCPCB.
 The diameters are very slightly under the 5cm by 5cm limit for the four layers for $2 deal.